ghdl/ghdl/doc/contribute.rst

    * If the executable created from your VHDL sources crashes, this may be a bug at runtime or the code itself may be wrong.
 However, since VHDL has a notion of pointers, an erroneous VHDL program (using invalid pointers for example) may crash.
    * If a compiler message is not clear enough, please tell us.
 The error messages can be improved, but we have not enough experience with them.

-Please, report issues of this kind through |SHIELD:issues-new|, as this allows us to categorize issues into groups and assign developers to them.
+Please, report issues of this kind through |SHIELD:bug-report|, as this allows us to categorize issues into groups and assign developers to them.
 You can track the issue’s state and see how it’s getting solved.

 ..
 IMPORTANT::